philc/vimium/README.md

 succession. `<Esc>` (or `<c-[>`) will clear any partial commands in the queue and will also exit insert and find modes.

-There are some advanced commands which aren't documented here; refer to the help dialog (type `?`) for a full list.
+There are additional commands which aren't included in this README; refer to the help dialog (type `?`) for a full list.

 ## Custom Key Mappings

 You may remap or unmap any of the default key bindings in the "Custom key mappings" on the options page.

-Enter one of the following key mapping commands per line:
+Enter one of the following key mapping statements per line:

 - `map key command`: Maps a key to a Vimium command.
-Overrides Chrome's default behavior (if any).
+Overrides Chrome's default behavior for that key, if any.
 - `unmap key`: Unmaps a key and restores Chrome's default behavior (if any).
 - `unmapAll`: Unmaps all bindings.
 This is useful if you want to completely wipe Vimium's defaults and start from scratch with your own setup.